Thank you for defending Vancouver Island’s old-growth rainforest!

 –Transition from old-growth logging to sustainable second-growth forestry

-B.C.’s coastal temperate rainforests are among the rarest ecosystems on the planet, but today only 10 per cent of Vancouver Island’s biggest old-growth trees are still standing.
+BC’s coastal temperate rainforests are among the rarest ecosystems on the planet, but today only 10% of Vancouver Island’s biggest old-growth trees are left.
 Because of climate change, these forests will never grow back as we knew them—if we cut them, they’ll be gone forever.

-Please tell your MLA and Minister of Forests, Lands and Natural Resource Operations Doug Donaldson that you support strong action by all parties to benefit B.C.’s forests and communities.
+Please tell Forests Minister Doug Donaldson you support strong action to benefit BC’s forests and communities.